farhanazam98/portfolioWebsite/src/pages/posts/article-6.md

 description: "This was my final project for CS 148.
 My partner and I created a raytraced retro space scene.
 We found the model for the UFO on turbosquid, and we created the rippling water, asteroids, and mountains in Blender."
 containsVideo: false
 containsImage: true
+containsHyperlink: false
+containsDownload: true
+downloadDescription: "To look at the complete full-resolution of this image, click here"
+downloadPath: "retro_space_scene.png"
 featuredImage: "../../img/post/fazam_maina.jpg"
 ---